sentient-lang/sentient-lang.org/tutorial/cli.md

-  -s, --source              output the source of a compiled program -e, --exposed             output exposed variables of a compiled program -a, --assign '<json>'     assign some of the exposed variables -A, --assign-file <file>  read assignments from a file -n, --number <n>          return the given number of solutions -m, --machine <name>      use the specified machine adapter -i, --info                set the log level to info -d, --debug               set the log level to debug
+  -s, --source              output the source of a compiled program -e, --exposed             output exposed variables of a compiled program -a, --assign '<json>'     assign some of the exposed variables -f, --assign-file <file>  read assignments from a file -n, --number <n>          find the given number of solutions -m, --machine <name>      use the specified machine adapter -i, --info                set the log level to info -d, --debug               set the log level to debug